Siding Contractor in Denver, CO — Repair, Replacement & Storm Damage Restoration

 Vinyl Siding — Denver Performance Considerations

 Hail vulnerability.
-Vinyl siding's primary weakness in Denver's climate is hail impact, particularly in cold temperatures when the material is at its most brittle.
-Hailstones of 1 inch or larger can crack vinyl panels even at moderate velocities; at cold temperatures (below 40°F, which is common during Denver's spring hail season), vinyl becomes brittle enough that smaller stones crack it.
-Cracked vinyl panels are non-repairable — they must be replaced.
+Vinyl siding's primary weakness in Denver's climate is hail impact — particularly in cold temperatures when the material is at its most brittle.
+Hailstones of 1 inch or larger can crack vinyl panels even at moderate velocities.
+At cold temperatures below 40°F — common during Denver's spring hail season — vinyl becomes brittle enough that smaller stones crack it.
+Cracked vinyl panels are non-repairable and must be replaced.

 UV fading at altitude.
 Vinyl siding fades faster at Denver's altitude than sea-level product ratings predict.
-A vinyl color that carries a 10-year fade warranty at sea level will typically show perceptible fading in 7–8 years in Denver's high-UV environment.
-This is the primary driver of the color matching challenge on partial vinyl siding replacements: the existing panels have faded from their original color, and new panels of the same code will be visibly different until the new panels weather toward the existing field.
+A vinyl color that carries a 10-year fade warranty at sea level will typically show perceptible fading in 7–8 years in Denver's high-UV environment — the primary driver of the color matching challenge on partial vinyl siding replacements.

 Thermal expansion.
-Vinyl expands and contracts significantly with temperature changes — and Denver's temperature swings, including the 50°F+ single-day swings that chinook events produce in winter and early spring, are near the upper end of what vinyl installation tolerances are designed for.
-Panels that are installed too tightly, with fasteners overdriven, develop buckling and warping in Denver's thermal environment.
-Correct installation with appropriate fastener placement and panel clearance is critical.
+Vinyl expands and contracts significantly with temperature changes.
+Denver's temperature swings — including the 50°F+ single-day swings that Chinook events produce — are near the upper end of what vinyl installation tolerances are designed for.
+Panels installed too tightly, with fasteners overdriven, develop buckling and warping in Denver's thermal environment.

 Premium vinyl considerations.
 Thicker-wall vinyl (0.046"–0.055" profile) substantially outperforms standard 0.040" vinyl in impact resistance and dimensional stability.
-For Denver replacement projects where cost vs. performance is the primary consideration and fiber cement isn't the right fit, premium-thickness vinyl is worth discussing.
+For Denver replacement projects where cost vs. performance is the primary consideration and fiber cement is not the right fit, premium-thickness vinyl is worth discussing.

 Aluminum Siding — Denver's Legacy Cladding Challenge

 The matching problem.
-Aluminum siding replacement matching is the most significant insurance claim challenge in Denver's older housing stock.
 Original aluminum siding profiles from the 1960s–1970s are largely discontinued — the specific dimensions, surface textures, and finishes are not manufactured to those original specifications.
 Partial replacement of a dented elevation with matching material is often not technically possible, which creates the basis for an insurance argument for whole-house replacement when a matching standard cannot be met.
 This is a legitimate, well-documented insurance principle and one of the most consequential claim issues for Denver's mid-century homeowners.

-Engineered wood siding — primarily LP SmartSide — offers a wood appearance with better moisture and impact resistance than natural wood, at a lower price point than fiber cement.
-In Denver's market, LP SmartSide is commonly specified as a mid-tier alternative to James Hardie on replacement projects where the wood aesthetic is desired.
+LP SmartSide offers a wood appearance with better moisture and impact resistance than natural wood, at a lower price point than fiber cement.
+It is commonly specified as a mid-tier alternative to James Hardie on replacement projects where the wood aesthetic is desired.

 Performance in Denver's climate.
 LP SmartSide is treated with zinc borate and sealed with a factory-applied overlay that provides better moisture resistance than natural wood.
 However, it is not dimensionally inert in moisture cycles the way fiber cement is — panel ends and butt joints require careful caulking and maintenance to prevent moisture intrusion and swelling.
 In Denver's environment, end-grain moisture protection is critical because freeze-thaw cycling drives water into any unsealed end-grain exposure.